RIPAGlobal/scimitar/README.md

     protected

       def save(scim_user, is_create: false)
-        #convert the ScimEngine::Resources::User to your application object
+        # Convert the ScimEngine::Resources::User to your application object
-        #and save
+        # and save.
+IMPORTANT: Make sure you store the 'externalId' value.
       rescue ActiveRecord::RecordInvalid => exception
-        # Map the enternal errors to a ScimEngine error
+        # Map the enternal errors to a ScimEngine error.
         raise ScimEngine::ResourceInvalidError.new()
       end